amanrauniyar45/Operating-System/README.md

 * Inspect and extract process information from the /proc filesystem.
 * Demonstrate the impact of process priority on scheduling.
 ---
 ## Tasks Implemented

-**1.Process Creation Utility
+1. **Process Creation Utility**
-** Creates N child processes using os.fork().
+   Creates N child processes using `os.fork()`.
 Each child prints its PID and parent PID, followed by a custom message.
 The parent waits for all children to finish.

+2. **Command Execution Using `exec()`**
+   Modifies task 1 so each child executes Linux commands such as `ls`, `date`, or `ps` using `os.execvp()`.

+3. **Zombie and Orphan Processes Simulation**
+   Demonstrates zombie processes by skipping `wait()` in the parent and orphan processes by exiting the parent before child termination.

+4. **Process Inspection from `/proc`**
+   Takes a PID input and displays process status, executable path, and open file descriptors by reading `/proc/[pid]/` files.

+5. **Process Prioritization Using Nice Values**
+   Launches multiple CPU-intensive child processes with varying nice values and observes the order of execution influenced by process priority.

+---
+# Aman Kumar Rauniyar
+### 2301010459
+B.Tech Computer Science Engineering (Section : G) K.R.
+Mangalam University